Tournaments, Contestant Heterogeneity and Performance: Data

 For the extensions of the analysis, two additional treatment variables are used. \textit{Underdog starts contest} is used to investigate whether a head start affects performance and is a binary variable indicating whether the lower-ability contestant starts the contest. \textit{Expected ability}, with a mean value of 94.695 (see Table \ref{tab:table_main_desc}), is the expected ability of the opponent that the contestants expect to meet in the next stage.
 This is the ability of the higher-ability contestant in the contest that is scheduled to determine the next opponent (the parallel or twin contest).
 In case this parallel contest is already finished and, consequently, the opponent is already known before the contest, the expected ability is the (realized) ability of the (then known) opponent in the next stage.

-\textbf{Control variables} We collect additional information on the tournament characteristics, such as the venue, the draw, and the exact order of play, and on the contestants, such as age, hometown, nationality, experience playing darts, and ability measures.
+\textbf{Control variables} We collect additional information on the tournament characteristics, such as the venue, the total purse for the tournament as well as the proportion of prize money that is at stake in the current round and in the remaining future rounds\footnote{The total purse for a tournament shows the importance of the tournament.
+The distributed money influences incentives twofold: First, winning more money is better than winning less money, and second, for ranking-relevant tournaments, the individual prize money won counts toward the world ranking relevant for qualification to other tournaments.
+We standardize the total amount of prize money allocated in a tournament $m$ for each year $t$ as $ Prize~money^{standardized}_{mt} = \frac{Prize~money_{mt}-min_t(Prize~money_t)}{max_t(Prize~money_t) - min_t(Prize~money_t)}$, because tournament purses were raised continuously during the observation period.
+The proportion of prize money at stake in the current and remaining future rounds is calculated as the proportion of prize money distributed for winning the current (winner-takes-all) contest, respectively the proportion of prize money distributed in the remaining future rounds divided by the total tournament purse.}, the draw, the exact order of play, and on the contestants, such as age, hometown, nationality, experience playing darts, and ability measures.
 The ability measures contain past performance, i.e., 3-darts average over the past two years (hereafter "ability") and the world ranking position (hereafter "ranking" or "world ranking").
 The world ranking is recorded at the end of the previous year and is determined by the prize money collected over the past two years.
 We re-scale this ranking between 0 and 1 (from best to worst), with mean values of 0.017 for the higher-ability and 0.046 for the lower-ability contestants.
+Experience is measured by the number of years ago the participant started playing darts.
 The contest information is used to construct additional variables, such as whether the opponent in the next stage is already known at the time of the contest, which is the case in 58.8 percent of all contests, or whether the contestants compete in a "home event," which for the 3.4 (4.1) percent of contestants with higher- (lower-) ability is defined as having a hometown within 100 km of where the tournament is held.